1966 Great Northern Buelow collision: Investigations

 An autopsy of Runyan showed that the cause of his death was injuries he sustained in the accident.
 It also "showed no carbon monoxide poising, no natural diseases, no alcohol, and no drugs or pain killers" were present in the engineer's body.
 As a result, the autopsy "gave no clues [as to] why [the] two passenger trains collided head-on".
 A station attendant at Joplin said that he heard the horn of the Western Star, indicating that Runyan was alert just minutes before the accident.
 The Western Star was on a "make-up schedule", trying to regain time it lost over the weekend due to a historic blizzard that hit the Northern Plains, delaying it in Breckenridge, Minnesota.
 Despite the long and hurried trip, Runyan had alighted the Western Star in Havre and had been off duty for two days prior to starting his drive from that point in the interstate journey.
 Before leaving Havre, he told Hardy, the fireman onboard who was the most seriously injured survivor, that he was well rested; Runyan was also aware that the Empire Builder was due in the eastbound direction and had not been overtaken.
 All of these factors make the notion that the wreck was due to operator error questionable in light of eyewitness accounts saying the signal at the east end of the switch was green.

 Both Engineer Walters and Fireman Hale jumped from the Empire Builder moments before the collision after seeing there was nothing more they could do to avoid it.
 Walters was found dead on the ground, but Hale survived with only minor injuries.
 Fireman Hardy, from the Western Star suffered a serious head injury.

 The findings of Great Northern were not made public, and the company held a hearing about the collision behind closed doors five days after the accident.
 After which, the viewpoint of the Great Northern investigating officials ultimately prevailed, laying the blame on Runyan which the Railroad Safety and Service Board of the Interstate Commerce Commission concurred with in its official report.
 Had the alternative view that a signal failure caused the crash won over instead, Runyan would have been absolved of any fault and Great Northern would have had to compensate Runyan's survivors.

-The 2021 Montana train derailment happened at the same siding 55 years later.